Sherin-Chacko/VBA_Challenge/README.md

 ### POP-UPS WITH SCRIPT RUN TIME:
 The starter code contains a nested for-loop.
 When a loop is nested inside another loop, the inner loop runs many times inside the outer loop.

+refactored code should run faster than it did in this module.